itskingori/mo/README.md

 [_Modus Operandi._][6]

-No matter how magical and awesome your output is, ultimately, _**every process can be reduced to a set of rules**_.
-These are guidelines for getting things done in a collaborative/community environment and programming in style.
+No matter how complex the processes or magical the output is, ultimately, _**it can and should be reduced to a set of rules**_, for continuity sake.
+These are guidelines/recommendations for getting things done in a collaborative/community environment and programming in style.

 Guidelines
 ----------

 * [Best Practice][12] - techniques that have consistently shown results
-* [Code Review][9] -  examination of code
+* [Code Review][9] -  how to examine each others code
-* [Convention][11] - considered acceptable or _polite_ to most
+* [Convention][11] - that which is considered acceptable or _polite_ to most
-* [Style][13] - easy to read and good to look
+* [Style][13] - easy to read and good to look at

 The Top Layer
 -------------

 * Be consistent.
-* Teach if you can.
+* Teach, if you can.
 * Publish what you learn.
 * Many heads are inevitably better than one.
 * Don't violate a guideline without a good reason.
 * A reason is good when you can convince a teammate.
 * Don't rewrite existing code to follow the code guidelines.
 * Code well.
 Everyone leaves.
-Your last duty is to hand it off to a competent successor.
+Your last duty should be to hand it off to a competent successor.
-* Don't wait for crisis, adopt an M.O. asap and stay safe.
+* Don't wait for crisis to change, adopt an M.O. asap and stay safe.

 Language